How to Get Directory Size in Linux [4 Methods Inside!]

 • A user account with root privileges.

-Method #1: Use the du Command
+Method #1: How to Use the du Command to Find Linux Folder Size

 The du (short for disk usage) command tells you how much space directories consume.
 It is already included in the core Linux utilities and available in all mainstream distributions.